 Risk management and compliance management represent Big Data problems with multiple overlapping information types, sources, and applications.
 In addition to the complexity of the information itself, the array of stakeholders inside and outside of compliance and risk departments who provide and apply this information, as well as manage and execute the related processes, can be vast as well.

-USE CASE PERSONALIZATION Enterprise GRC is a large data store with a diverse set of users.
+Enterprise GRC is a large data store with a diverse set of users.
 The degree to which each user’s interface can be personalized offers a significant impact on efficiency and ease of use

 By and large, GRC providers have focused on supporting this environment by providing a centralized process and data management platform for risk and compliance.
 While this “single source of truth” is crucial to help an organization obtain consistent and meaningful insight into its performance across the enterprise, few individuals within the organization require access to the entire array of information managed.